euwbah/musescore-xen-tuner/README.md

 This is still a work in progress.
 Free for all to edit, and in need of community contribution!
 (Read [this post](https://www.facebook.com/groups/497105067092502/permalink/2700729770063343/))

+## What???

+To use this plugin, we first need to know how this plugin conceptualizes accidentals.
+Let's fix some terminology first.

+A **symbol code** represents a visually unique symbol, which could have multiple different IDs under the hood.
+For the purposes of this plugin, all similar-looking symbols are considered the same symbol.

+Technically speaking, MuseScore has two different types of 'accidentals'.
+You can use accidentals from the usual 'Accidentals' palette, but you can access a larger range of accidental symbols from the 'Symbols' category in the Master Palette (shortcut 'Z').
+You can only have one 'accidental' attached to a note, but you can attach multiple symbols to get multiple accidentals on one note.
+No matter how you attach the accidental, this plugin will identical looking accidentals/symbols as the same and assign them the same **symbol code**

+One or more symbol codes can come together to form a single accidental that represents a **degree** of an **accidental chain**.
+We are all familiar with sharps and flats.
+We can also have double sharps, triple flats etc...

+When we say "sharps and flats", what we're really referring to is an **accidental chain**.
+Each successive item in this chain of sharps and flats refer to a regular (or regular-ish) pitch increment.
+The number of increments of the unit interval is the **degree**.
+In other words, `bb` (double flat) is "degree -2" of the "sharps and flats"" **accidental chain**.

+You can compose different symbols together to form an accidental degree.
+E.g. if you want 5 flats, you can do `bbb.bb` to compose a triple flat and a double flat together as one logically grouped accidental degree.

 ## Caveats

 - Does not intend to support having the same symbols in two different accidental chains (I am unaware of any notation system that requires this)